isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Fairy Washboard.md

 <section>
   <h4>Environmental needs:</h4>
   <p>Fairy Washboards thrive in <a href="/page-index/horticulture-techniques/gauging-light/">4-6 hours of indirect sunlight</a>, but are vulnerable to <a href="/page-index/plant-problems/sunburn/">sunburn</a> in areas with more than 4 hours of direct sunlight.
 They are best planted in <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> that drains well.
 This plant requires very little water and is vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>.
-Water only when the soil is dry, and consider <a href="/page-index/horticulture-techniques/bottom-watering/">bottom watering</a> this plant once a week or less to reduce the chances of rot.</p>
+Consider <a href="/page-index/horticulture-techniques/bottom-watering/">bottom watering</a> this plant once  every two weeks or less to reduce the chances of rot.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
 	<p>Fairy Washboards are slow-growing and generally low maintenance.
 They do well with <a href="/page-index/horticulture-techniques/fertilising/">slow-release balanced fertilisers</a> once a year during repotting, and will flower occasionally.
 Prune off spent flowers to keep the plant neat.</p>
+	<p>As with all potted plants, regular repotting once a year will prevent it from becoming <a href="/page-index/plant-problems/root-bound/">root bound</a>.</p>
 	<br>
 </section>